Wonderful Symmetric Varieties and Schubert Polynomials: Background, notation, and conventions

-We conclude this section with several general observations that are applicable to our chosen examples.
-For the remainder of this section, let $G$ be an arbitrary reductive algebraic group and $P$ a parabolic subgroup of $G$ containing a Borel subgroup $B$ with Levi decomposition $P = L \ltimes U$.
-Let $H_L$ be a subgroup of $L$ and consider the $G$-variety $V = G \times_P L / H_L$, where $P$ acts on $G$ by right multiplication and on $L / H_L$ via its projection to $L$.
-(Thus, $V$ is a $G$-variety via left multiplication of $G$ on the first factor.)
-Then $V$ is a homogeneous $G$-variety and the stabilizer subgroup of the point $[1, 1 H_L / H_L]$ is $H := H_L U \subseteq P$.
-The construction of $V = G/H$ from $L/H_L$ (or equivalently of $H \subseteq G$ from $H_L \subseteq L$) is called \emph{parabolic induction}.
+We now introduce several general observations that are applicable to our chosen examples.
+In this subsection, returning to the conventions set forth in the beginning of Section \ref{sec:background}, let $G$ be an arbitrary connected, reductive algebraic group over $\mathbb{C}$ and let $P$ be a parabolic subgroup of $G$ containing the Borel subgroup $B$ with Levi decomposition $P = L \ltimes U$, where $L$ is a Levi subgroup of $G$ containing $T$ and $U$ is the unipotent radical of $P$.
+Let $H_L$ be a subgroup of $L$ and consider the $G$-variety $V = G \times^P L / H_L$, the quotient of $G \times L / H_L$ by the action of $P$, where $P$ acts on $G$ by right multiplication and on $L / H_L$ via its projection to $L$.
+Note that $V$ is a $G$-variety via left multiplication of $G$ on the first factor.$V$ is a homogeneous $G$-variety, and the stabilizer subgroup of the point $[1, 1 H_L / H_L]$ is $H := H_L U \subseteq P$.
+The construction of $V \cong G/H$ from $L/H_L$ (or equivalently of $H \subseteq G$ from $H_L \subseteq L$) is called \emph{parabolic induction}.

-Note that in our examples, $H_{\mu}$ is obtained via parabolic induction from $GO_{\mu_1} \times \cdots \times GO_{\mu_k}$ (playing the role of $H_L$) and $H'_{\mu}$ is obtained via parabolic induction from $GSp_{\mu_1} \times \cdots \times GSp_{\mu_k}$ (likewise playing the role of $H_L$).
+Note that in our examples, $\mb{H}_{\mu}$ is obtained via parabolic induction from $\mb{GO}_{\mu_1} \times \cdots \times \mb{GO}_{\mu_k}$ (playing the role of $H_L$) and $\mb{H}_{\mu}'$ is obtained via parabolic induction from $\mb{GSp}_{\mu_1} \times \cdots \times \mb{GSp}_{\mu_k}$ (likewise playing the role of $H_L$).
 We now summarize some results from the literature that describe the role of parabolic induction for wonderful varieties.